carlostxrres/timeline/README.md

     </tr>
     <tr>
         <td>Events</td>
-        <td>Punctual dates to be represented and the data associated to each.</td>
+        <td>Date points and date ranges to be represented and the data associated to each.</td>
         <td>
             An object with two entries:
             <ul>